Notenlish/lifeengine-creature-editor/README.md

  Clone the repository, run `npm install` and then run `npm start`.
 Your changes will take effect in the browser tab.

 # Deploying
- `npm run build` for building the website.
-The files will be in the `public` folder.
+ The files are automatically deployed when a new commit is pushed onto the main branch.

 # Notes
 I hope you like this project, you can even contribute to it if you want!